louiseaux/starklings-cairo1/exercises/primitive_types/README.md

 4. **Strings and felt252:**
     - Cairo represents short strings as `felt252` (field elements).
 We’ll explore how these representations work, how to convert between strings and numerical values, and the implications for printing and data handling.

-By the end of this post, you’ll have a solid understanding of these basic types and how to use them in Cairo, setting a strong foundation for more advanced topics.

 ## Further Information

 [Data Types](https://book.cairo-lang.org/ch02-02-data-types.html)